binaryphile/concorde/README.md

 -   `merge` - update a hash with the contents of another hash

--   `stuff` - add key/values to hash from local variables
+-   `stuff` - add key/values to a hash using local variables

 -   `with` - extract all hash keys into local variables